mattcox/Tree/README.md

 }
 ```

+## Documentation

+For more information on usage, the Tree documentation can be found at: https://mattcox.github.io/Tree/.

 ## Installation

 Tree is distributed using the [Swift Package Manager](https://swift.org/package-manager).
 To install it within another Swift package, add it as a dependency within your `Package.swift` manifest: